 Change is always happening as long as we are alive.
-If you deny, or resist these changes the relationship will either become strained and lose the good feelings which were there in the beginning, or it will break apart.
+If you deny or resist these changes the relationship will either become strained and lose the good feelings which were there in the beginning, or it will break apart.

-Each person must work on his/her own personal growth to have a healthier relationship with self.
+Each person must work on his/her own personal growth to have a healthier relationship with the self.
 He/she also needs to understand the needs of the partner.
 Then the couple must work out which needs they want to meet separately and which ones they want to work out with their partner.
-This is a main reason why people end relationships and is something that CAN be worked out.
+This is the main reason why people end relationships and is something that CAN be worked out.

-If you don’t take responsibility of meeting some of your needs, you will end up blaming your partner for your unhappiness and failing to support your partner in their pursuits.
+If you don’t take responsibility for meeting some of your needs, you will end up blaming your partner for your unhappiness and failing to support your partner in their pursuits.
 It doesn’t have to end this way